Great Britain

 Things to do in Hull

-Hull was a traditional port city for many years due to being conveniently located on the Humber Estuary, 40km inland from the North Sea.
+As a traditional port city for many years due to being conveniently located on the Humber Estuary, 40km inland from the North Sea.
 Because of its location Hull has been a market town, military supply port, trading hub, fishing and whaling centre, and industrial metropolis.
+As a result, the city is engulfed with history and culture meaning there are loads of cool things to do in Hull, suitable for all ages.

 This era of regeneration was bolstered by Hull’s success in winning the bid for the UK’s 2017 City of Culture Award.
-Thanks to this, Hull has become a cultural hub, drawing in visitors and tourists from all over the world – there couldn’t be a better time to book your visit.
+Thanks to this, Hull has become a cultural hub, drawing in visitors and tourists from all over the world – why not discover all the places to visit in Hull and book your trip today.

 EUR